awlui/reactAutoComplete/README.md

 >A mini search engine w/ autocomplete built with React

 ## Update:
 >I pushed a few changes after sending Mallory the github link.
 The pushed code is still well before the deadline.
 The master branch contains the untouched code that was there when I gave Mallory the link.
 The 'googlemimic' branch contains my updates.
+I pushed the googlemimic branch code to the accompanying gh-pages if you want to take a quick look.
+I wanted to keep master w/ the same code I initially submitted w/ to avoid confusion.
 The updates include:
 >1.
 Fixing up the testing infrastructure, which was double-running the unit tests.
 >2.
 Reverse engineered some of Google search's UX such as up/down arrow navigation through autocomplete list.
 >3.
 The amount of props being passed through increased significantly because of 2. so I added Prop-types to keep everything in check.